Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Introduction:

-While the {roles} of hydrophobicity and electrostatics on PNIPAM particles {and their suspensions have} been studied separately~\cite{narang2017unexplored, zhang2005specific, rasmusson2004flocculation, minami2020criteria}, their combined effect on the bulk viscoelastic properties of dense PNIPAM suspensions remains largely unexplored.
-In the present study, we {employed} an array of experimental techniques to {study} the impact of hydrophobic and electrostatic interactions on the bulk rheological properties of dense aqueous suspensions of PNIPAM particles.
-Controlled and systematic variations in particle hydrophobicity and inter-particle electrostatic interaction were achieved \textit{via} the {incorporation} of dissociating ({sodium chloride} and {potassium chloride}) and non-dissociating (sucrose) additives to the suspension medium.
-Dynamic light scattering (DLS) experiments showed a reduction in particle sizes, while temperature-sweep oscillatory rheology displayed a loss in suspension rigidity below the VPTT {due to} the introduction of both dissociating and non-dissociating additives.
-Furthermore, the structural relaxation timescales and yield strain values also decreased with increase in concentrations of {all the} additives {used here}. {Simultaneously, o}ur cryogenic field emission scanning electron microscopy (cryo-FESEM) data displayed more porous {suspension} structure{s} in the presence of additives {and} agree{d} well with the {observed} reduction in mechanical moduli values. {The contribution} of hydrophobicity {in driving microgel association and in the emergent suspension properties of} dense PNIPAM suspensions {can therefore be appreciable} even below the VPTT in the presence of suitable additives.
+In the present study, we employed an array of experimental techniques to study the impact of hydrophobic and electrostatic interactions on the bulk rheological properties of dense aqueous suspensions of PNIPAM particles.
+Controlled and systematic variations in particle hydrophobicity and inter-particle electrostatic interactions were achieved \textit{\textit{via}} the {incorporation} of dissociating ({sodium chloride} and {potassium chloride}) and non-dissociating (sucrose) additives to the suspension medium.
+Dynamic light scattering (DLS) experiments showed a reduction in particle sizes upon additive inclusion at a temperature below the VPTT, while temperature-sweep oscillatory rheology displayed a loss in suspension rigidity.
+Simultaneously, our cryogenic field emission scanning electron microscopy (cryo-FESEM) data displayed more porous suspension structures in the presence of additives and agreed well with the observed reduction in mechanical moduli values.
+We argue that hydrophobicity-driven particle shrinkage below the VPTT in the presence of suitable additive drives microgel association and the physicochemical properties of dense PNIPAM suspensions.